DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 7.2 Payment Terms.

 7.2.3 Recurring Charges.
-When you purchase a Subscription Plan, you must provide accurate and complete information for a valid payment method, such as a credit card, that you are authorized to use.
-Customer must promptly notify us of any change in its invoicing address and must update its Account with any changes related to its payment method.
+When you purchase a Subscription Plan, you must provide accurate and complete information for a valid payment method that you are authorized to use.
+You will be billed for your Subscription Plan either through the payment method you provide, such as a credit card, or through an intermediary provider such as iTunes, Google Play, or a similar app store (“App Store”).
+Customer must promptly notify DocuSign of any change in its invoicing address and must update its Account with any changes related to its payment method.
 BY COMPLETING REGISTRATION FOR A SUBSCRIPTION PLAN, CUSTOMER AUTHORIZES DOCUSIGN OR ITS AGENT TO CHARGE ITS PAYMENT METHOD ON A RECURRING (E.G. MONTHLY OR YEARLY) BASIS (“AUTHORIZATION”) FOR: (a) THE APPLICABLE SUBSCRIPTION PLAN CHARGES; (b) ANY AND ALL APPLICABLE TAXES; AND (c) ANY OTHER CHARGES INCURRED IN CONNECTION WITH CUSTOMER’S USE OF THE DOCUSIGN SERVICES.
-The Authorization continues through the applicable Subscription Term and any Renewal Term (as defined in Section 8.2.3, below) until Customer cancels as set forth in Section 8.2 of these Terms.
+The Authorization continues through the applicable Subscription Term and any Renewal Term (each as defined in Section 8.2.3, below) until Customer cancels as set forth in Section 8.2 of these Terms.

 7.2.4 Late Fees & Collection Costs.
 If DocuSign does not receive payment from Customer’s payment method, Customer agrees to pay all amounts due upon demand.
 Any amount not paid when due will be subject to finance charges equal to 1.5% of the unpaid balance per month or the highest rate permitted by applicable law, whichever is less, determined and compounded daily from the date due until the date paid.
 Customer will reimburse any costs or expenses (including, but not limited to, reasonable attorneys’ fees) incurred by DocuSign to collect any amount that is not paid when due.
 DocuSign may accept payment in any amount without prejudice to DocuSign’s right to recover the balance of the amount due or to pursue any other right or remedy.
 Amounts due to DocuSign may not be withheld or offset by Customer for any reason against amounts due or asserted to be due from DocuSign.